Introduction

 }) {}

-class TransferEvent extends Struct({
+export class BalanceChangeEvent extends Struct({

-to: PublicKey,
+address: PublicKey,

 }) {}